 First of all, you have to know that this happens.
 Enrollment at my childcare has been like a rollercoaster ride, sometimes we are up and sometimes we are down.

 Filling enrollment spots is not just a challenge for new providers.
 We all have the need to recruit clients on an ongoing basis.
 So a provider should anticipate the need to advertise for new clients.
 Speaking of which …

 Its pretty standard for clients to come and go throughout the year.
 Some leave and new clients (hopefully) come.
 The point here is that we always need to be marketing and recruiting new clients.

-When this started to happen to me one of the first things I did was I started placing my ads up everyday, even if I didn’t have a spot to fill.
+When this started to happen to me one of the first things I did was to start placing my ads up every day.
+Yes, every day! even if I didn’t have a spot to fill.

 Next up: PLAN